Mohibul-Hasan-Rana/Mohibul-Hasan-Rana/README.md

 With <b>9</b> years of backend development experience, including <b>6</b> years specializing in the <b>Laravel framework</b>, I am passionate about creating state-of-the-art, user-friendly websites and applications.
 I am also familiar with Yii and CodeIgniter frameworks, which broadens my versatility as a developer.

-I am proficient in <b>PHP, Laravel, MySQL, MongoDB, ReactJS and jQuery</b>.
+I am proficient in <b>PHP, Laravel, MySQL, VueJS and ReactJS</b>.
 My strong troubleshooting skills allow me to efficiently dig into issues and resolve them quickly, while my ability to develop new features for any module in a short time makes me adaptable to fast-paced development environments.

 In addition, I have a strong background in project management and client relations, with experience in all stages of the development cycle for dynamic web projects.
 My expertise in Agile software management tools, such as <b>JIRA, Bitbucket and Git</b>, allows me to collaborate effectively with teams.

-- 🔭 I’m currently working on **Metadata driven program generator.**
+- 🔭 I’m currently working on **Fluent Community Wordpress Plugin with Laravel and VueJS**

-- 🌱 I’m currently learning **ReactJS, NodeJS, Docker, CI/CD, GraphQL, PostgreSQL, AWS**
+- 🌱 I’m currently learning **NodeJS, Docker, CI/CD, GraphQL, PostgreSQL, AWS**

 - 👯 I’m looking to collaborate on **Open source projects**

-- 💬 Ask me about **PHP, Laravel, JavaScript**
+- 💬 Ask me about **PHP, Laravel, VueJS**

 - 📫 How to reach me **rana.csesust@gmail.com**